ingo/ingo.github.io/_recipes/carrot_tart_with_ricotta_and_feta.md

 title: Carrot Tart With Ricotta and Feta
 ---

 Perfect for a picnic or a light meal.
 This carrot tart recipe relies on just a few main ingredients - carrots, ricotta, feta, and phyllo dough - to create a flavorful appetizer or light meal.
 The carrots are cooked down until caramelized before being combined with the cheeses and baked into the flaky phyllo crust.
-It's impressive yet easy enough for a picnic or casual gathering.
-This simple tart features beautifully cooked carrots, but can be easily adapted to include other vegetables such as onions, parsnips, beets, zucchini or pumpkin.
-The key is to cook the vegetables before putting them on the tart to prevent the puff pastry from becoming soggy.

 ### Ingredients